quixio/quix-streams/docs/subscribe.md

 | 6         | 110   | 2    |

 === "Python"

     You can subscribe to time-series data from streams using the `on_data_received` callback of the `StreamConsumer` instance.
-For instance, in the following example we consume and print the first timestamp and value of the parameter `ParameterA` received in the [TimeseriesData](#timeseriesdata-format) packet:
+In the following example, you consume and print the first timestamp and value of the parameter `ParameterA` received in the [TimeseriesData](#timeseriesdata-format) packet:

     ``` python
     from quixstreams import TopicConsumer, StreamConsumer, TimeseriesData